 Retrieve Data - Retrieving a Client

-Goal: List and display information from a customer.
+Objective: A Web application to list and display information from a customer

 Problem: How to create a system that allows customers using IDs to retrieve customer records?

 list_the_clients.php from the previous step to a file named

 R-CRUD.php at the root of your Web server.

 If you didn't succeed at the previous step, duplicate the file

 In the XML file containing the list of clients, we will find all the XLinks providing access to customer information.

 <customers> <customer id="1" xlink:href="http://example.com/store/api/customers/1" /> </customers>